mdcourse/mdcourse.github.io/docs/source/chapters/chapter5.rst

 Output the simulation state
 ===========================

-.. container:: justify

 Here, we update the *Output* class to follow the evolution of the system during the energy minimization that is performed when using the *MinimizeEnergy* class written during the previous chapter.

 Update the MinimizeEnergy class
 -------------------------------

-.. container:: justify

 Let us start by calling two methods within the for loop of the *MinimizeEnergy* class, within the *run()* method.

 .. code-block:: python